 In Parma you will experience delicious Italian food in the heart of the Emilia Romagna region.
 This region of Italy is famous for Parmesan cheese known as Parmigiano Reggiano, Prosciutto di Parma or Parma Ham, and balsamic vinegar.
 Furthermore, it is the birthplace of Barilla Pasta, Guiseppe Verdi (the opera composer) and loads more… It also has one of the oldest universities in the world, founded in the 10th century.

 I really love this city, not only for the food culture, but because of my Italian heritage.
 My mother and grandparents were born here.
-I have visited twice as a child, so coming back here so many years later, was a trip down memory lane for me recently.
+I have previously visited twice as a child, so coming back here so many years later, was a trip down memory lane for me recently.
 One I was thrilled to share with my husband and children.

 We chose to hire a car from Milan, which we pre-booked on-line.
 After planning our route, we drove directly to Parma to enjoy a 4 day stay.
 I have some great tips I can share with you on driving in Italy, if you’re interested.